 A majority of men with XYY syndrome are fertile, with typical testosterone levels and sexual development.
 However, some boys may develop testicular failure that leads to fertility problems.

-What Are the Symptoms of YY Chromosome?
+What Are the Symptoms of YY Chromosomes?

 The XYY syndrome correlates with certain physical conditions and disabilities in males with the extra Y chromosome.
 Symptoms range from mild to severe, so the physical symptoms can go undetected: